UU-IMAU/python-for-lunch/docs/talks.md

 # Talks

-Welcome to the home of IMAU's Python for Lunch Talks.

 Below you can see a list of prior talks (reverse chronological order), as well as upcoming talks, and their resources.
-Discussion on upcoming talks can be found

 <!--
 When adding new entries to the lists, do so in the following format